MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-web-service.md

    Now, you are successfully connected to the remote R Server.

 1. Publish the model as a web service to R Server using [the `publishService()` function](../operationalize/data-scientist-manage-services.md) from the `mrsdeploy` package.

-   To publish it, you'll need to specify:
-   + A name for the service (required)
-   + The code (required) and necessary model assets
-   + Any inputs
-   + The output that application developers will need to integrate in their applications.
-   + A unique version number for the service, if you'll be sharing it with others.

-   >[!IMPORTANT]
-   >In the case where you are working with a [remote R session](remote-execution.md) and you want to publish a web service, do so in your local session.
-If you try to publish remotely, you'll get this message: `Error in curl::curl_fetch_memory(uri, handle = h) : URL using bad/illegal format or missing URL`.
-Instead, use the remote execution function `pause()` to return the R command line in your local session, publish your service, and then use the `resume()` function to continue running R code from the remote command line in the remote R session.

-   In this example, we executed these commands to publish a web service (`"mtService"`) using a model (`carsModel`) and a function (`manualTransmission`).
-As an input, it takes a list of vehicle horsepower and vehicle weight represented as an R numerical.
+   In this example, you publish a web service called `"mtService"` using the model `carsModel` and the function `manualTransmission`.
+As an input, the service takes a list of vehicle horsepower and vehicle weight represented as an R numerical.
 As an output, a percentage as an R numeric for the probability each vehicle has of being fitted with a manual transmission.

+   When publishing, you must specify, among other parameters, a service name and version, the R code, the inputs, as well as the outputs that application developers will need to integrate in their applications.

+   >[!NOTE]
+   >To publish a web service while in a remote R session, carefully [review these guidelines](remote-execution.md#publish-remote-session).

    ```R
    api <- publishService(